tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 1. **Expose a stable callable API**
    - Implement the Test as a callable unit (function/method) whose inputs correspond to the `Information Elements` and any supported `Parameters`.
    - If your API exposes a `Parameter`:
-     - it must accept the **string literal** default value exactly as it appears in the Test descriptor [see 2.3.2.4 "Default Value Strings in Parameters (normative)”](#2324-default-value-strings-in-parameters-(normative)).
+     - it must accept the **string literal** default value exactly as it appears in the Test descriptor.
+See: [Default Value Strings in Parameters”](#2324-default-value-strings-in-parameters-normative).
      - it may also support other **string literal** values of that `Parameter` to produce different behavior.
    - Return a structured `Response` object (consuming exceptions).